Jump to main content

 The Promise

-In this way, we are already planning visible, sounding, resplendent, and inspiring projects in the young Bach city of Weimar as milestones for a possible future Bach-World Weimar.
+In this way, we realize visible, resonant, and inspiring projects in the young Bach city of Weimar: milestones for a possible future BachWorld Weimar.

 Angels are messengers.
-Your message: This place is significant!
+Your message: This place is significant.

-For it is much more than merely “history”: Bach’s music, in its universality, is an essential part of the worldwide musical memory and a fulfilling musical identity for millions of people on all continents.
+For it is much more than “history”: Bach’s music is an essential part of worldwide musical memory.
+Bach’s music is a satisfaction for millions of people on all continents.

 Ein Bild vom dem Parkplatz, wo früher das Geburtshaus von Bach stand